tayganr/purviewlab/modules/module04.md

     ![Upload CSV file](../images/module04/04.15-import-ok.png)

-6. Once complete, you should see 50 additional terms beneath the parent (Workplace Analytics).<br>:bulb: **Tip**: You can quickly find specific types of terms using the filters at the top (e.g. Status = Approved).
+6. Once complete, you should see 50 additional terms beneath the parent (Workplace Analytics). **Tip**: You can quickly find specific types of terms using the filters at the top (e.g. Status = Approved).

     ![Filter Terms](../images/module04/04.16-glossary-filter.png)